Drug Class: What is Actos and why is it prescribed?

 It is not known whether Actos appears in breast milk.
 For safety s sake,

 do not use Actos doses while breastfeeding.

 In very rare cases, a drug similar to Actos has proven toxic to the liver.
 The manufacturer therefore

 |Possible side effects of Actos|

-Side effects of generic Actos cannot be anticipated.
+Side effects of Actos cannot be anticipated.
 If any develop or change in intensity, inform your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking Actos.

 More common side effects may include: